How to easily cut and dry limelight hydrangeas. They are so easy to grow, as well as cut and dry for later use in arrangements!

 I can’t get enough of these blooms!

 And that’s how you dry limelight hydrangeas!
 I enjoyed these as a centerpiece for about a month before it was time for Christmas decorating.
 They will last longer if I want to get them back out in the Spring for more decorating ideas.
+You could also make a hydrangea wreath with these gorgeous hydrangea blossoms.
+They are perfect for flower arrangements.

 I put together this cute video for my limelights!